codeforamerica/promptly/README.md

 [![Build Status](https://travis-ci.org/codeforamerica/promptly.png?branch=master)](https://travis-ci.org/codeforamerica/promptly)

 # Promptly
 Promptly is a text message notification system originally built by 2013 Code for America fellows for the San Francisco Human Services Agency.
-[See the Code for America website](http://codeforamerica.org/?cfa_app=promptly) for more info on the project.
+See [promptly.io](http://promptly.io) for more info on the project.

 ### Contribute
 This project is young and in flux.
 Feel free to email sf@codeforamerica.org if you're interested in deploying or contributing.